ksaua/remock/README.md

 * Replace any spring bean with a different implementation.
 * Reject any spring bean from being created without replacing it.

-Note: Remock currently only works with Spring 4.1.
-Support for Spring 4.0 and 3.2 is planned.
+Note: Remock only works with Spring 4.1 (or later) and Java 8 (or later).

 # Getting it